 Session 4: Experiences of researchers as scholars-in-residence in the federal government

-Learn about the experience of scholars-in-residence and how it has shaped their relationships and research collaborations with federal government representatives, as well as the impact it has had on their research.
-Vanessa MacDonnell, associate professor at the Faculty of Law, Common Law Section, and co-director of the uOttawa Public Law Centre, and Jennifer Wallner, Jean-Luc Pepin Research Chair in Canadian Politics and associate professor at the School of Political Studies, Faculty of Social Sciences, will describe how this work has helped them in their public policy research and advocacy.
+The session explored the experience of scholars-in-residence and how it shaped their relationships and research collaborations with federal government representatives, as well as the impact it had on their research.
+Vanessa MacDonnell, associate professor at the Faculty of Law, Common Law Section, and co-director of the uOttawa Public Law Centre, and Jennifer Wallner, Jean-Luc Pepin Research Chair in Canadian Politics and associate professor at the School of Political Studies, Faculty of Social Sciences, described how this work supported their public policy research and advocacy.

 Vanessa MacDonnell